Columbus Circle, Syracuse: Later history

 The mayor of Syracuse, Ben Walsh, worked with InterFaith Works, a local charity, to lead community discussions on the statue in 2018 and 2019, as well as community forums.
 In 2020 he established a formal advisory council, the Columbus Circle Action Group, to consider ways to modify the circle.
 That group put forth a number of ideas, but its report did not suggest that the statue be removed.
 After repeated protests against the statue, including a petition with over 12,500 signatures and the Onondaga Nation formally advocating its removal, on October 9, 2020, Walsh announced plans to remove the statue of Christopher Columbus and redevelop the circle into "Heritage Park".

-Under the plan, the statue would be moved to a "private location" while the rest of the monument and fountain would remain.
+Under the plan, the statue would be moved to a private location while the rest of the monument and fountain would remain.
 Walsh proposed adding an additional portion to educate on often oppressed groups.
 A lawsuit was filed in May 2021 aimed at halting the removal, maintaining that Walsh was acting beyond his authority in ordering it.
 The court began to hear the Columbus Monument Corporation's lawsuit on January 13, 2022, to a crowded courtroom.
 On March 11, 2022, County Supreme Court Justice Gerard Neri found that the city had no right to remove the statue.
-Walsh announced that the city would appeal Neri’s decision.
+In the summer of 2023, the 4th district of the New York Supreme Court, Appellate Division overturned Neri's decision.
+As of October 2025, no work has begun to take the statue down.